 The Quality and Outcomes Framework (QOF) is a voluntary annual reward and incentive programme for all GP practices in England, detailing practice achievement results.
 It is not about performance management but resourcing and rewarding good practice.

 The QOF contains five main components, known as domains.
-The five domains are: Clinical; Public Health and Public Health – Additional Services, Public Health – Vaccination and Immunisation and Quality Improvement.
+The five domains are: Clinical, Public Health, Public Health – Additional Services, Public Health – Vaccination and Immunisation and Quality Improvement.
 Each domain consists of a set of achievement measures, known as indicators, against which practices score points according to their level of achievement.
-The 2022-23 QOF measured achievement against 76 indicators; practices scored points based on achievement against each indicator, up to a maximum of 635 points.
+The 2023-24 QOF measured achievement against 76 indicators; practices scored points based on achievement against each indicator, up to a maximum of 635 points.

 The QOF gives an indication of the overall achievement of a practice through a points system.
 Practices aim to deliver high quality care across a range of areas for which they score points.
 The final payment is adjusted to take account of surgery workload, local demographics, and the prevalence of chronic conditions in the practice's local area.